Add these books to your 2019 reading list and we don't think you'll be disappointed one bit...

 The Dollmaker of Krakow — R.M Romero

-Whether you're volunteering in Europe and headed to Poland on vacation or spending your semester actually living in Krakow and teaching with ILP there, this book is especially perfect for you!
+When you're volunteering in Europe and headed to Poland on vacation this book is especially perfect for you!
 You'll get a good taste of what Krakow was like in WWII helping you love and respect this city even more for what they've been through.

 Here's a quick review and overview of the book: